SirVer/ultisnips/docs/RELEASING.md

    - Add entries for every user-visible change since the previous release.
      Find the cut-off with `git log -1 --format=%h -- ChangeLog`, then `git log <last>..HEAD` to enumerate commits.
-   - Open a PR for the ChangeLog (e.g. `/mr`) and merge it before tagging.
+   - Open a PR for the ChangeLog and merge it before tagging.

 2. **Tag and push.**